ToyotaCRDL/mahos/README.rst

 Read the `Installation guide <https://toyotacrdl.github.io/mahos/installation.html>`_.

-In short, we recommend editable installation with cloned repository because this library is under development:
+In short, we recommend editable installation with cloned repository:

 #.
 Clone this repo somewhere.
 #.
 Install the ``mahos`` package: ``pip install -e .`` or ``pip install -e .[inst]``
    (the latter installs optional packages for instrument drivers).
+#.
+Test the installation with ``pytest``.

 Run
 ===